 - Now, all your calculations are displayed on your Easy Chart.
 The blue pen is the Constant, the pink pen is the Moving Average, and UCL and LCL are brown and green respectively.

 Hide Driving Pens

 Once you have your Calculated Pens created, you'll notice that they disappear if you disable the pen driving them.
-If you want to remove the Driving Pen but leave the Calculated Pens, set the Hidden property of the Driving Pen.
+If you want to remove the Driving Pen but leave the Calculated Pens, set the Hidden property of the Driving Pen to 'true'.